 By Michael Seid, Managing Director, MSA Worldwide

-By doing your homework, you can access not only the quantity, but also the quality of support you’ll receive from the franchisor.
+By doing your homework, you can assess not only the quantity, but also the quality of support you’ll receive from the franchisor.
 Ask any questions you have before you sign the franchise agreement.

 Question: I’ve just spent a day with a franchise company I’m interested in, speaking with representatives from several departments within the company.
 Each person told me how much support I would receive from them if I were to become a franchisee and how they would help me operate my business.
 It all sounded pretty good, but I’m wondering how I can verify that they’ll actually do what they promise and that this isn’t just part of a sales pitch.